afsanhk/scheduler/README.md

 # Interview Scheduler
-Scheduler is a single page React App which allows you to book appointments.
+Interview Scheduler is a single page React App which allows you to book appointments.

 Built upon an existing back-end provided by LHL during the Web Deb Bootcamp to practice React.